peterhost/bash-tartify/README.md

     Apparent signs of elderli*ness* tend to decrease opposite-sex attractive*ness*.

+##TARTIFY HELP (better see it with colors in your terminal)

+    NAME
+          tartify -- one-liner condensed git infos (for your prompt, screen statusline, ...)

+      synopsis
+          tartify [option string]

+      description
+          the option string is a case-sensitive sequence of characters.

+            * the following characters are reserved tartify commands :
+              0123456789aabbcdefhillmmnnopqrrsstww
+              (and maybe more alphhanumeric characters in the future)

+            * any other character will be printed "as is", including spaces. you can use those to format the output of the tarttify command (as delimiters,...)
+                    `tartify [r]b - l` will output "[repository]branch - time"

+            * if you need multiple spaces, escape them "\ " :
+                    `tartify [r]b -\ \ l` will output "[repository]branch -  time"

+            * following characters need to be escaped  ()<>;*"'`#&|~

+            elements

+            ┌n       repository name          n   same without colors └m       rep name + local path    m   same without colors a       ancestor (indicator      a   same without colors if we're inside submodule)
+            ┌b       branch name              b          ` `
+            └o       branch name oldschool (__git_ps1)
+            r       remotes (all)            r          ` `
+            s       stash info               s          ` `
+            l       last commit info         l          ` `

+            modes

+                    default    default mode is implicit
+            q       quiet      only update ps1 variables, no output to stdout p       ps1 mode   generate string with escaped (\[...\]) non-printing characters and tartify's own ps1 variables
+            v       vim mode   result formated for the vim tartify plugin (color info appended to result)

+            number  menu mode  display result as menu ┌───────────────────┐
+                    │1/4/7  2/5/8  3/6/9│
+                    │                   │
+                    │                  0│
+                    └───────────────────┘
+                    1line prompt 1 top left  2 top middle  3 top right
+                    2line prompt 4 top left  5 top middle  6 top right
+                    3line prompt 7 top left  8 top middle  9 top right
+                    0 bottom right (one liner)

+            mode's order of precedence ps1 -> quiet -> menu -> vim -> default

+            modifiers

+            d       pwd          issue $pwd if not in git repo c       nocolor      strip all colors
+            t       no upstream  in branch (only staged/unstaged) w       newline      add newline at end of result ignored in menu mode
+            w       newline      prepend newline to result
+                                ignored in menu mode
+            f       force        overwrite global tartify_force (once)
+                                (see tartitune(), tartiforce() )
+            i       split        split output (positionnal)
+                                -> left of  'i' : no output (=~ quiet mode) -> right of 'i' : stdout
+                                (useful when combining 'ps1' with 'menu mode')

+            help all other arguments are ignored

+            h     help      display this help message
+            e     env help  list customizable environment variables

+      default
+          tartify   : is equivalent to tartify nbrsl tartify w : is equivalent to tartify nbrslw tartify o : is equivalent to tartify obsr

+      see also
+          tartitune  (easy tune  tartify's settings)
+          tartiforce (temp. force overwrite any options passed to tartify)

+##TARTITUNE HELP (better see it with colors in your terminal)

+      NAME
+          tartitune -- Quick color changer for tartify

+      SYNOPSIS
+          tartitune [-SHORTNAME ...][TARTIFY_[COLOR|STYLE]* ...][compound]
+          tartitune [string_or_setting]
+          tartitune [action]

+      DESCRIPTION
+          1) The order of command line arguments doesn't matter.
+When used without arguments, tartitune pretty prints a list of ALL tartify environment variables with their current value (same as `tartify e`)
+          2) As soon as you modify a tartify environment variable with tartitune, you enter a 'tartitune session' and all tartify results (STDOUT, PS1 or MENU) will be preceded by a * indicator, until you save your changes, export them or exit the session (see actions below)
+          3) You can only use arguments from either compound, or string_or_setting, or action at one given time

+          The options have the following meaning:

+          TARTIFY_[COLOR|STYLE]*
+                any sequence of TARTIFY_COLOR_* or TARTIFY_STYLE_* environment variables, by full name (eg: TARTIFY_COLOR_BRANCH_STAGED)
+                      -> case insensitive
+                      -> run tartitune without any argument to get a complete list of ALL tartify environment variables with their current value)
+                      -> use T+completion to loop through full names

+          -SHORTNAME
+                any sequence of TARTIFY_COLOR or TARTIFY_STYLE environment variables, by short name (eg: -COLOR_STAGED), prefixed with a single-dash

+                  -> case insensitive
+                  -> use dash+completion to loop through short names

+                If no environement variable is specified, tartitune will print the compound color corresponding to compound to STDOUT

+          compound  a list of any of the following words (case insensitive, use completion to loop through)

+                bold    emphasized underlined  inverse
+                                              /reverse

+                black   red        green     yellow
+                blue    magenta    cyan      white

+                BGblack BGred      BGgreen   BGyellow
+                BGblue  BGmagenta  BGcyan    BGwhite

+                test      Doesn't modify any environment variable, just simulates.

+        string_or_setting  any ONE of the following words (case insensitive, use completion to loop through)

+              bugme     switch TARTIFY_SETTING_TIME_BUGME setting on/off
+              timelong  set    TARTIFY_SETTING_TIME_DISPLAY setting to LONG
+              timeshort set    TARTIFY_SETTING_TIME_DISPLAY setting to SHORT
+              timechar  set    TARTIFY_SETTING_TIME_DISPLAY setting to CHAR

+        action  any ONE of the following words (case insensitive, use completion to loop through)

+              export    Save the current tartify environment in ~/.tartitunebak (WARN: will overwrite previous .tartitunebak silently).
+                        Move ~/.tartitunebak to ~/.tartifyrc to make that the default tartify environment.
+              nuke      Replace ~/.tartifyrc with the current tartify environment
+              quit      Exit tartitune session (discard changes)
+              last      Resume latest tartitune session

+    LIMITATIONS

+          * tartitune won't have visible effects on tartify's compound colors in your PS1 as the colors in PS1 are hardcoded at PS1 creation time.
+            However, the indicator will be present.
+In which case, use tartify from the command line to see the coloring effects of tartitune
+          * action and string_or_setting tartitune options will be reflected in PS1 realtime

+    SEE ALSO
+          tartify, tartiforce
+    EXAMPLES

+          $ tartitune TARTIFY_COLOR_BRANCH_STAGED bold magenta
+          $ tartitune -COLOR_BRANCH_STAGED bold blue underline verbose TARTIFY_COLOR_BRANCH_STAGED (was) (now is)
+          $ tartitune -COLOR_BRANCH_STAGED -COLOR_BRANCH_UPTODATE r i test
+          TARTIFY_COLOR_BRANCH_STAGED (was) (*TEST*)
+          TARTIFY_COLOR_BRANCH_UPSTREAM_UPTODATE (was) (*TEST*)
+          $ tartitune test bold cyan
+          *TEST*
+          $ tartitune un yellow; echo \"colored string\" colored string
+          $ MYENVVAR=$(tartitune bo r); echo $MYENVVAR\"colored string\"
+          colored string

+##TARTIFORCE HELP (better see it with colors in your terminal)

+    tartiforce :
+            argstring   force tartify settings
+            empty       unforce tartify settings

 ##Doesn't it say something about Vim ?

 Since the advent of the